IF YOU'RE READING THIS, YOU HAVE NOTHING BETTER TO DO

 Okay, so there's nothing special about the script, direction or performances, and there's no freak show attraction either, since Flynn's Brave Last Days were a couple of years away (in fact, a Hollywood comeback in THE SUN ALSO RISES was just around the corner).
 So who's going to be interested besides Errol Flynn diehards?
 Well, for fans of Rory and Scala, THE BIG BOODLE is a must.
 Striking blonde Rory had only a few opportunities as a leading lady and made barely a dozen films before retiring.
 The equally beautiful Scala (who sadly suffered from depression and committed suicide at 38) was a few months away from her breakthrough role in DON'T GO NEAR THE WATER.
-Flynn personally chose both for his film, and it's easy to see why.
+Flynn personally chose both for this film.

 THE BIG BOODLE also offers late-Batista era Havana itself, with plenty of beach scenery and a little bar and casino hopping too.
 It is one of the last opportunities to see a U.S. picture filmed there, as the embargo was only three years away.
 Ironically, THE last U.S. picture filmed there was an embarrassment to Flynn and everyone else involved: CUBAN REBEL GIRLS, in which the star truly is on his last legs physically and the entire project is as amateurish as can be.
 Perhaps reviewers are confusing the two films when they savage this one.
 THE BIG BOODLE is ordinary, but it's an acceptable little flick that is a painless watch for Flynn's fans.